A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Conclusion

 \section{Conclusion}

-Nonlinear dimensionality reduction methods can recover unfaithful embeddings due to presence of high noise in the data.
-In order to obtain a faithful embedding for noisy data, some smoothing procedure should be performed in the embedding.
+Nonlinear dimensionality reduction methods can recover unfaithful embeddings due to sparsity and presence of high noise in the data.
+In order to obtain a faithful embedding for sparse and noisy data, some smoothing procedure should be performed in the embedding.
 With this idea in mind, herein we introduced a novel nonlinear dimensionality reduction framework using smooth geodesics that emphasizes the underlying smoothness of the manifold.
 Our method begins by first searching for nearest neighbors for each point using a $\delta$-nearest neighbor search \cite{friedman1977algorithm}.
-Then, we create a weighted graph by representing all of the points as nodes and joining neighboring nodes with edges having their Euclidean distances as weights.
-For each pair of nodes in the graph, we create a geodesic \cite{tenenbaum2000global}, that is defined as the shortest path between the given nodes generated using Floyd's algorithm \cite{cormen2009introduction}.
-We fit each such geodesic with a smoothing spline (called a smooth geodesic) with smoothing multiplier ($\mu_s$) and spline threshold ($\nu$) \cite{reinsch1967smoothing, de1972calculating}.
+Then, we create a weighted graph by representing all of the data points as nodes and joining neighboring nodes with edges having their Euclidean distances as weights.
+For each pair of nodes in the graph, we create a geodesic \cite{tenenbaum2000global}, that is defined as the shortest path between the given nodes, generated using Floyd's algorithm \cite{cormen2009introduction}.
+We replaced Dijkstra's algorithm in classic Isomap with Floyd's algorithm since Floyd's algorithm is more computationally efficient than Dijkstra's algorithm in our case.
+We fit each such geodesic with a smoothing spline (called a smooth geodesic) that is controlled by two parameters: smoothing multiplier ($\mu_s$) and spline threshold ($\nu$) \cite{reinsch1967smoothing, de1972calculating}.
 The length of these splines are treated as manifold distances between corresponding points.

-Finally, we use the classic MDS method to find the dimension of the distance matrix of smooth geodesics and perform the embedding.
+We use a classic MDS method to find the dimension of the distance matrix of smooth geodesics and perform the embedding.
+The MDS method converts the squared distance matrix to a Gram matrix, employs EVD to compute eigenvalues and eigenvectors, and finally uses Eqn.~\ref{eqn:latent_var} to produce the embedding \cite{lee2007nonlinearb}.
+In theory, a Gram matrix of a squared distance matrix should be SPD \cite{lee2007nonlinearb}.
+However, due to geodesic approximation of the true manifold distance and other numerical approximations, this Gram matrix might deviate slightly from being SPD.
+Since this slightly corrupted Gram matrix produces small negative eigenvalues and those then violate Eqn.~\ref{eqn:latent_var}, we replace EVD in MDS by SVD.
+Note that, the EVD and SVD of an exact Gram matrix are the same.